palantir/atlasdb/html/_sources/transactions/transaction_protocol.txt

 What if locks time out after we do the check that they are still valid?
-If locks time out while writing to the transaction table we depend on the putUnlessExist to arbitrate whether a transaction is committed or not.
+If locks time out while writing to the transaction table we depend on the putUnlessExists to arbitrate whether a transaction is committed or not.
 If the transaction hangs while trying to commit then it is possible a reader will come roll it back.
 In this case we will need to retry our transaction, but we don't expect this to happen in normal cases.
 If the